vickmuir/Backup/install-evault-backup-client-linux.md

 After you completed the procedure, the automated process registers the Agent service with WebCC, then download and install the files that are needed to run the service.

->**Note** - If you purchased EVault when Ordering a Server in the {{site.data.keyword.slportal}}, then the software is automatically installed for you and you don't need to use the procedures that are described in this document.
+>**Note** - If you purchased EVault when Ordering a Server in the {{site.data.keyword.slportal}}, then the software is automatically installed for you.
+You don't need to use the procedures that are described in this document.

 If you purchased EVault as an Upgrade in the {{site.data.keyword.slportal}}, follow these steps to install the software.